thunderheadone/salesforce-core/README.md

-The VisualForce code contained herein are examples to be used for demonstration purposes and as a baseline for futher development.
+The VisualForce code contained herein are examples to be used for demonstration purposes and as a baseline for further development.

 See the online help: https://na5.thunderhead.com/one/help/interaction-studio/how-do-i/salesforce/how_do_i_salesforce/